algosup/2023-2024-project-3-virtual-processor-team-5/Management/Team 5 Weekly Report - [ January 29, 2024 - February 2, 2024 ].md

 #### 01/01/2024:
-- Continue to work on sprint 17 : Sprint 17 : execute return and execute call de Virtual Processor Team 5 | Trello
+- Continue to work on sprint 17 : https://trello.com/c/y66tWgRg/36-sprint-17-execute-return-and-execute-call
-- Continue to work on sprint 18 : Sprint 18 : implement in assembly de Virtual Processor Team 5 | Trello
+- Continue to work on sprint 18 : https://trello.com/c/C2VQFupo/37-sprint-18-implement-in-assembly
 - Review all the instruction set of our assembly

 #### 01/02/2024: